mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

     - `s` (default) uses **space** as a separator (e.g. `kg m²/s²`)
     - `d` uses half-high **dot** (`⋅`) as a separator (e.g. `kg⋅m²/s²`)

+_Note: The intent of the above grammar was that the elements of `units-unit-modifier` can appear in any order as they have unique characters.
+Users shouldn't have to remember the order of those tokens to control the formatting of a unit symbol._

 #### Default formatting

 To format `quantity` values, the formatting facility uses `units-format-spec`.
-If left empty, the default formatting of `{:%Q %q}` is applied.
+If left empty, the default formatting is applied.
 The same default formatting is also applied to the output streams.
 This is why the following code lines produce the same output:

 ```cpp
 std::cout << "Distance: " << 123 * km << "\n";
 std::cout << std::format("Distance: {}\n", 123 * km);
 std::cout << std::format("Distance: {:%Q %q}\n", 123 * km);
 ```

+Please note that for some quantities the `{:%Q %q}` format may provide a different output than the default one.
+It will happen for example for:

+- units for which `space_before_unit_symbol` customization point is set to `false`,
+- quantities of dimension one with a unit one.

 #### Controlling width, fill, and alignment